 The Block Island Sound has its World Première at Fantasia

 The Block Island Sound, the latest feature from writer/directors Kevin and Matthew McManus, opens with a blank screen, accompanied by the cries of seagulls, the soothing waves of an ocean’s lapping waters, and a low, loud animalistic growl that is harder to identify among these otherwise oceanic aural cues.
 The first thing we actually see is a fishing boat bobbing on the open waters, and a confused Tom Lynch (Neville Archambault, who also starred in the McManus brothers’ 13 Cameras, 2015) waking on its deck, surrounded by dead fish and a dog’s leash (sans dog) hanging over the side – and that monstrous roar again.
 If the audio and video are for now a little difficult to synthesise, they do involve a pun.
-For this prologue, unfolding just before the film’s title appears on screen, has included two different kinds of Block Island ‘sound’: both all that noise, and the strait separating the island from America’s north-east coast.
+For this prologue, unfolding just before the film’s title appears on screen, has included two different kinds of Block Island ‘sound’: both the strait separating the island from America’s north-east coast, and all that noise.

 This, as it happens, will be a fitting introduction to a film whose central enigma comes overdetermined with several competing explanations.
 The interpretative exuberance starts in the first post-title sequence, as Tom’s tightly wound son Harry (Chris Sheffield) is subjected by his drinking buddy Dale (Jim Cummings, Thunder Road, 2018) to a series of biological facts and political conspiracy theories, all concerning mind control.
 Even as Harry observes how his father has been distracted of late, behaving oddly and going out alone on the boat at night, Harry’s sister Audry (Michaela McManus), a marine biologist for the EPA, returns from the mainland to investigate tonnes of dead fish that have been washing ashore on the island’s West Beach.
 When tragedy strikes the family, Harry goes off the rails.
 As a scientist versed in the principle of Occam’s razor, at first Audry insists on believing “that the most obvious, simple answer is right”: that Harry is suffering understandable grief, inveterate anger issues and a drinking problem that he shares with his father.
 Yet as Harry becomes ever more erratic and unhinged, and seems to be following his father on a deranged downward spiral, Audry start to suspect that what she is investigating in her professional work may be somehow connected with what is unfolding closer to home.